Mustafa-Shabbir-Bhavanagarwala/Projects/Socioeconomic Factors and ACT Scores - Data Driven Analysis & Prediction/README.md

   </tr>
 </table>

 ## Conclusion
 <p>Out of the machine learning models implemented, the Random Forest Regressor delivered the best results with MSE being 1.406.
 Eligibility for free or reduced-price lunch came out to be the most important feature for the study and prediction.
-Future enhancements can be including additional census data.
+Future enhancements can include additional census data.
 Advanced modelling techniques can be used such as Neural Networks for Regression and Bayesian Modeling.</p>